How to Make Collard Greens and Ham Hocks

 This recipe provided courtesy of http://www.soulfoodandsoutherncooking.com/

-Serve your collard greens with your favorite meat and corn bread.
+Serve your southern greens and ham hocks with your favorite meat and corn bread.

 Return from Collard Greens to Vegetable Recipes